Symptoms can be a tricky issue when talking about STIs.

 Gonorrhoea, one of the most common bacterial STIs in the world, can present differently in men and women.
 When symptoms do occur, they can vary slightly based on sex organs.

 For women, Gonorrhoea may cause an unusual discharge from the vagina.
 This discharge is composed of pus and plasma and may sometimes also contain normal vaginal discharge.
 It often has a yellowish or greenish colour and may also be tinged with blood.
+Women may also experience lower abdominal pain (which may be more noticeable during sex) and irregularities in their menstrual cycle.

 The symptoms of Gonorrhoea can also differ in other ways.
 When Gonorrhoea goes untreated in a woman, she may develop Pelvic Inflammatory Disease, which could result in ectopic pregnancies and difficulty conceiving.